kellyhum/spotify-wrapped/README.md

 # one year wrapped
-> turning my spotify data into a data visuzliation project
+> turning my spotify data into a data visualization project